belgattitude/compare-package-managers/README.md

 `nodeLinker: node-modules` have been included in this test to prevent any compatibility issues.
 Keep in mind that the pnp linker will be the fastest in install and will even bring speedups at runtime.

-Pnpm is a fast moving package manager recently endorsed by vercel.
+Pnpm is a fast moving package manager recently endorsed by vercel that plays well in monorepos.

 ### TLDR;